comet-ml/opik/apps/opik-documentation/documentation/docs/tracing/annotate_traces.md

 ---
 sidebar_position: 5
-sidebar_label: Log Feedback Scores
+sidebar_label: Annotate Traces
 ---

-# Log Feedback Scores
+# Annotate Traces

-Logging feedback scores is a crucial aspect of evaluating and improving your LLM-based applications.
+Annotating traces is a crucial aspect of evaluating and improving your LLM-based applications.
 By systematically recording qualitative or quantitative feedback on specific interactions or entire conversation flows, you can:

 1. Track performance over time
 2. Identify areas for improvement